Jihadi John: Nicknames

 Emwazi was given the nickname "John" by a group of his hostages.
 The hostages said that he guarded Western hostages while handling communications with their families, and was part of a terrorist cell they called 'The Beatles' because the cell members all had British accents.
 The nickname refers to John Lennon of the Beatles; the three other group members were each given the first name of one of the other Beatles.

 The nicknames "Jihadi John", "Jailer John" and "John the Beatle" were created by journalists.
 "Jihadi John" was used on 20 August 2014 in the conservative magazine The Spectator in a piece titled "Jihadi John – a very British export" by Douglas Murray, a frequent critic of Islam, and soon after joined by the BBC and other sources.

 Victims

 The following are reported victims of Jihadi John:

 James Foley

-In a video uploaded to YouTube on 19 August 2014, Foley read a prepared statement criticising the United States, the recent airstrikes in Iraq, and his brother who serves in the United States Air Force.
-Emwazi, wearing a mask, also read a prepared statement in which he criticised America and President Barack Obama and made demands to cease the 2014 American-led intervention in Iraq.
+In a video uploaded to YouTube on 19 August 2014, Foley read a prepared statement criticising the United States, the recent airstrikes in Iraq, and his brother who serves in the US Air Force.
+Emwazi, wearing a mask, also read a prepared statement in which he criticised the US and President Barack Obama and made demands to cease the 2014 American-led intervention in Iraq.
 The masked man then beheaded Foley off-camera, after which he threatened to behead Steven Sotloff if his demands were not met.
-The FBI and United States National Security Council confirmed that the video, which included footage of Foley's beheaded corpse, was genuine.
+The FBI and US National Security Council confirmed that the video, which included footage of Foley's beheaded corpse, was genuine.